Born Bridget Swift in Ireland in 1852. By August 1896, forty-four-year-old Bridget was married to a laborer with three children in Surrey, England.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.

-The courts came down in favour of the driver.
+The courts came down in favor of the driver.
 The incident was ultimately perceived as a horrible accident.
 The coroner, Percy Morrison (Croydon division of Surrey) stated, "I hope it's the last accident involving an automobile".

 According to WHO, "1.3 million people are killed globally each year as a result of road traffic accidents.
-It's ranked as the sixth cause of premature death and as the eight cause of death in all ages."
+It's ranked as the sixth cause of premature death and as the eighth cause of death in all ages."

 Bridget O'Driscoll was buried in Queens Road Cemetery.
 The first pedestrian killed by a car.

 The very first automobile accident occurred in Birr, on the 31st of August, 1869.
-Mary Ward (nee King) from Ferbane, Co Offaly, was traveling in a steam-powered car along with her husband, when she thrown from the automobile and fell under its wheels dying instantly, suffering a broken neck.
+Mary Ward (nee King) from Ferbane, Co Offaly, was traveling in a steam-powered car along with her husband, when she was thrown from the automobile and fell under its wheels dying instantly, suffering a broken neck.

 Mary Ward was a naturist, astronomer, microscopist, artist, author and mother of eight children.